 Tapping Trends

 Breaking into new markets and capitalising on new trends requires a lot of insight into the marketing environment.
-The marketer needs to research about every aspect of the environment to create a foolproof plan.
+The marketer needs to research every aspect of the environment to create a foolproof plan.

 Threats and Opportunities

-Sound knowledge of the market environment often gives a first-mover advantage to the marketer as he makes sure that his business is safe from future threats and taps the future opportunities.
+Sound knowledge of the market environment often gives a first-mover advantage to the marketer as he makes sure that his business is safe from future threats and taps future opportunities.

 Understanding the Competitors